SquidDev-CC/artist/README.md

 # A Rather Tremendous Item SysTem
-Artist is an inventory mangement system for CC: Tweaked (requires MC 1.15.x or later).
+Artist is an inventory management system for CC: Tweaked (requires MC 1.15.x or later).

 One could think of it as a poor-man's AE network.
 It offers an easy way to store